lobneroO/NewWorldEngine/README.md

 * Fixed the keyboard input
 * A MasterRenderer to manage all individual Renderers to come
 * Change the old Renderer to EntityRenderer and change the camera management and projection set up to the MasterRenderer
-* Rendering entities in batches of equal entities (i.e. a batch contains every instance of an entity with the same texture and raw model) rather than every entity individually
+* Rendering entities in batches of equal entities (i.e. a batch contains every instance of an texturedEntity with the same texture and raw model) rather than every texturedEntity individually
 * Enabled backface culling by default, can be turned off for TexturedModels by setting the hasTransparency flag
 * Support fully transparent texels (i.e. they get discarded if the alpha value is less than 0.5)
 * Addition of TerrainRenderer, TerrainShader and Terrain classes (instead of rendering the Terrain as an Entity)